-These examples illustrate the diverse range of educational applications of storytelling games at various levels of, also adult, education.
-Storytelling games can be an effective tool for engaging students and learners, developing critical thinking skills, and interactive transfer of knowledge.
+These examples illustrate the diverse range • Reacting to the past is a programme at in- of educational applications of storytelling games at various levels of, also adult, education.
+Storytelling games can be an effective tool for engaging students and learners, de- • How will participants be organised within veloping critical thinking skills, and interactive the space of the gameplay? transfer of knowledge.